 Color: Black, Autumn Leaves, Ball Gown Blue, Ballet Slipper, Butter Cream, Camel, Candy Shop Pink, Cardinal Red, Caribbean, Carnival Pink, Charcoal, Cinnamon, Coastal Storm, Confetti Pink, Crushed Velvet, Daffodil, Dark Chocolate, Deep Sea, Driftwood, Fog, Gingerbread, Glass Slipper, Guacamole, Havana Red, Honeycomb, Lagoon Blue, Lantern Light, Leather, Mardi Gras, Mermaid, Midnight Blue, Mixed Berry, Oasis, Olive, Orange Cream, Orange Spice, Parisian Purple, Pear, Pine, Pink Flamingo, Pink Lemonade, Postal Blue, Rainy Day, Rubber Ducky, Sky Blue, Soft Lavender, Succulent, Sugar Cookie, Surfboard, Black Dye Ink and Pure White Pigment Ink

-Type of Ink: 49 Hybrid ink, 1 Dye Ink and 1 Pigment Ink
+Type of Ink: 49 Hybrid inks, 1 Dye Ink (Black) and 1 Pigment Ink (White)

 Size: 2 1/8" x 3 1/8" oval

 What is the difference between dye, pigment and hybrid ink?